PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 Unfortunately it is not possible to install from a package manager like `apt` or `yum`.

-If you need a package pre-installed in your bash steps, [just ask us](https://pipedream.com/support).
+If you need a package pre-installed in your Bash steps, [just ask us](https://pipedream.com/support).

 Otherwise, you can use `/tmp` to download and install from source.

 ## Making an HTTP request

-`curl` is already preinstalled in bash steps, we recommend using it for making HTTP requests in your code for sending or requesting data from APIs or webpages.
+`curl` is already preinstalled in Bash steps, we recommend using it for making HTTP requests in your code for sending or requesting data from APIs or webpages.

 ### Making a GET request